 Hip-hop turns 50, reinventing itself and swaths of the world along the way

-NEW YORK (AP) — It was born in the break, all those decades ago — that moment when a song’s vocals dropped, instruments quieted down and the beat took the stage.
-It was then that hip-hop came into the world, taking the moment and reinventing it.
-Something new, coming out of something familiar.
+NEW YORK (AP) — Hip-hop was born in the break — that moment when a song’s vocals dropped, instruments quieted down and the beat took the stage.

-At the hands of the DJs playing the albums, that break moment became something more: a composition in itself, repeated in an endless loop, back and forth between the turntables.
-The MCs got in on it, speaking their own clever rhymes and wordplay over it.
-So did the dancers, the b-boys and b-girls who hit the floor to break-dance.
-It took on its own visual style, with graffiti artists bringing it to the streets and subways of New York City.
+At the hands of the DJs, that break moment became more: a composition in itself.
+The MCs got in on it, speaking their own clever rhymes.
+So did the dancers, b-boys and b-girls.
+Graffiti artists took it to the streets of New York City.

-It didn’t stay there, of course.
-A musical form, a culture, with reinvention as its very DNA would never, could never.
-Hip-hop spread, from the parties to the parks, through New York City’s boroughs and then the region, around the country and the world.

-And at each step: change, adaptation, as new, different voices came in and made it their own, in sound, in lyric, in purpose, in style.
-Its foundations steeped in the Black communities where it first made itself known and also spreading out and expanding, like ripples in water, until there’s no corner of the world that hasn’t been touched by it.

-Not only being reinvented, but reinventing.
-Art, culture, fashion, community, social justice, politics, sports, business: Hip-hop has impacted them all, transforming even as it has been transformed.
+Hip-hop spread around the country and the world.
+At each step: change, adaptation.
+Art, culture, fashion, community, social justice, politics, sports, business: Hip-hop has impacted them all.

 In hip-hop, “when someone does it, then that’s how it’s done.
 When someone does something different, then that’s a new way,” says Babatunde Akinboboye, a Nigerian-American opera singer and longtime hip-hop fan in Los Angeles, who creates content on social media using both musical styles.